 My active listening and interpersonal skills can be demonstrated by the countless hours I have spent listening to my stakeholders’ concerns, interests, heartbreaks, obsessions, anxieties, depression, anger, fears and successes.
 Success in these skills is clearly demonstrated by the coherence and functionality of the whole team, including all collaborators.

-I now offer immeasurable value into my community and none of it would have been possible without the experience and skills I gained through my most important and longest position – mother.
+I now offer immeasurable value into my community and none of it would have been possible without the experience and skills I gained through the most important and longest position – mother.

-As I look back on this nearly 24-year role, I realise it’s time to include this role of parent in my CV because while the dollar salary was zero, the actual salary was and is life and love.
+As I look back on this nearly 24-year role, I realise it’s time to include this role of 'Mother' in my CV because, while the dollar salary was zero, the actual salary was and is life and love.

 Lynnette Dickinson is the author of A Journey to Peace through Yoga, and teaches yoga, relaxation and meditation in Canberra and via Skype or phone.
 Classes, personalised programs and yoga therapy.
 Visit www.splendouryoga.com.
 Listen to Lynnette telling her story click here for Part 1 and here for Part 2, and be inspired.